Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Mexican Revolution launched by Francisco Madero".</h2 head><h3 quote align='center'>"On this day in 1910, Francisco Madero launched a failed revolt that nonetheless sparked the Mexican Revolution by inspiring hope in such leaders as Pancho Villa and Emiliano Zapata, who then mobilized their ragged armies.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Signing of Mayflower Compact".</h2 head><h3 quote align='center'>"On this day in 1620, 41 male passengers on the Mayflower, prior to landing at Plymouth, Massachusetts, signed the Mayflower Compact, by which they agreed to abide by the laws of the new government they would establish.".</h3 quote></h3 OTD